 |Temperament:||Active, vigilant, vigorous, acrobatic, intelligent, athletic, agile|

 No other dog looks like a Puli except maybe a small Komondor.
 This dog breed is uniquely beautiful, with its shaggy coat that naturally forms dreadlocks in adults, making people call them “mop dogs.”

 Puli is a member of AKC’s herding group because it used to herd sheep in Hungary.
 These pups may look silly, but they are powerful and hide a deceivingly athletic and agile animal underneath their unique corded coat.

 Their coat protected them from Hungary’s mean cold weather and armored them against flock predators like wolves.

-Black dogs never get out of style, are easy to accessorize, and look cleaner longer.
+Black dogs never go out of style, are easy to accessorize, and look cleaner longer.
 Plus, they make the best snugglers on chilly nights thanks to their heat-absorbing coats.